Borderlands/La Frontera: The New Mestiza: Chapter 7: La Conciencia de la Mestiza / Towards a New Consciousness

-“From this racial, ideological, cultural and biological crosspollenization, an “alien” consciousness is presently in the making- a new mestiza consciousness, una conciencia demujer.
+“From this racial, ideological, cultural and biological crosspollenization, an “alien” consciousness is presently in the making – a new mestiza consciousness, una conciencia demujer.
 It is a consciousness of the Borderlands.”
 (77) In this chapter, Anzaldúa speaks about the mestiza.
 La mestiza, is a product transfer of the cultural and spiritual values one group to another.
 She goes on to talk about la mestiza as perceiving a vision of reality in a culture that we all communicate.
 La mestiza gets multiple cultures including the Chicana culture.
 In the book it is stated that a Chicana culture is the white culture attacking common beliefs of the Mexican culture, and both attack commonly held beliefs of the indigenous culture.
-This chapter is deep on the thought of the mestiza who constantly has to shift to different problems who constantly include rather than exclude (78-79).
+This chapter is deep on the thought of the mestiza who constantly has to shift to different problems who constantly include rather than exclude (78–79).
 Anzaldúa continues the chapter by writing about the work of the mestiza, whose main job is to break down the subject-object duality that keeps one prisoner.
 It is clear what Anzaldúa is trying to portray the pain of Indigenous people, the mestiza being a crossbreed, and how one is culture-less.

 This chapter also speaks about the mestiza way and how we are people.
 She states that the dominant white culture is killing us slowly with their ignorance.
 This is the point in which Anzaldúa starts to speak about the Indigenous people.
 It ends with Gloria Anzaldúa writing about being back in her home, South Texas.
-How her valley struggles to survive, her father being dead by working himself to death as a farm labor.
+How her valley struggles to survive, her father being dead by overwork from farm labor.
 This ending to her stories speaks towards the land and how it was once Chicano/a, Mexican, Hispanic, and Indigenous.

-Genre and Style
+Genre and style

 Borderlands/La Frontera is a semi-autobiographical work of prose and poetry, approaching subjects such as race, gender, class, and identity.

 Literary scholar Ana Louise Keating conceptualizes Anzaldúa’s writings in Borderlands as a form of “poet-shaman aesthetics,” which argues that Anzaldúa’s words are intended to have material implications.
 In particular, Keating draws from interviews in which Anzaldúa describes herself as a “shaman,” serving as an intermediary for individuals to connect them with their cultural background.
 Keating contends this role manifests in Anzaldúa’s poetry, with its frequent usages of metaphors and imagery as a means to articulate the experiences of oppressed populations and guide them toward emotional healing.

 Another stylistic choice deployed by Anzaldúa in Borderlands is known as “code-switching,” that is, her interchanging usage of Chicano Spanish and English.
 According to scholar Melissa Castillo-Garsow, Anzaldúa utilizes this style to challenge conventional Western writings, while simultaneously maintaining Borderland’s academic legitimacy by limiting the usage of Spanish and Chicano vernacular in the book.